HanneWhitt/llm-aligned-rl/README.md

 The agent was given a complete view of the environment in a simplified format as a 12×14×4 tensor representing the grid, with one channel marking the position of the agent, one marking the fruit, and one marking the cat.
 The fourth channel gave a binary representation of the tiles that the agent could and could not access; this was provided as it was originally planned that there should be variation in this between episodes, although this was ultimately abandoned.

-Training was carried out using the implementation of Proximal Policy Optimisation (PPO) provided in the Stable Baselines 3 library [[4]](#SB3), with the default hyperparameters and 10 hours of training on a laptop with an RTX 3060 GPU (1.3×10<sup>7</sup> steps, ~10<sup>6</sup> episodes).
+Training was carried out using the implementation of PPO provided in the Stable Baselines 3 library [[4]](#SB3), with the default hyperparameters and 10 hours of training on a laptop with an RTX 3060 GPU (1.3×10<sup>7</sup> steps, ~10<sup>6</sup> episodes).
 To increase the odds of the agent successfully grokking the relevant spatial relationships, a Convolutional Neural Network (CNN) was used as a feature extractor.

 #### Results
 In 10,000 episodes sampled from the trained policy, the agent successfully found the fruit in the vast majority of cases, but as expected, the survival rate of the cat was low, at 37.6%.